roshiniRK/PROMPT-ENGINEERING/README.md

    - GPT Family
    - BERT and Variants
 7. Training Process and Data Requirements
 8. Applications of Generative AI and LLMs
 9. Limitations and Ethical Considerations
+10. comparsion
-10. Impact of Scaling in LLMs
+11. Impact of Scaling in LLMs
-11. Future Trends
+12. Future Trends
-12. Conclusion
+13. Conclusion

 ---